 They each struggle with love and with their histories of disappointment.
 But, let us not forget.
 This is the time of Hitler’s entrance onto the world stage.

 At first, we don’t see it coming.
 We’re well into our love stories when suddenly the seemingly friendly, sly man named Ernst sweeps again onto the stage.

 Proudly, provocatively and authoritatively he enters the scene – sporting an armband with a loud red Swastika.
 On this note, Cabaret turns ominous.

 There is horror – as the Emcee continues to take on and off his sharp pointed finger, with its lessening power to convince.

-At the center of Cabaret’s erotic hedonism, the Emcee is the pivotal force around which the hidden and darker emotions of two tragic love stories unfold, interrupted and unable to move forward.
+At the center of Cabaret’s erotic hedonism, the Emcee is the pivotal force around which the hidden, darker emotions of two tragic love stories unfold, interrupted, unable to go forward.

 He narrates the untold parts of these stories; playing out, center stage, what the lovers cannot say.
 The cyclone of emotion brews and explodes around and inside them.
 Love cannot survive in the midst of fear or hate.

 Schneider is a spinster.
 She runs a boarding house in the middle of Berlin.
 There the American writer, Cliff, ends up, befriended and “helped” on the train from Paris to Berlin by a German – the shifty and secretive Ernst.